gguridi/exercise-react/EXERCISES.md

 ## Basic exercises

-1. Change color of the tiles the user has inserted a value.
+1. Change color of the tiles the user is editing at the moment.

 This exercise involve only sass updates.
 [SASS](https://sass-lang.com/) and [CSS pseudo-classes](https://www.w3schools.com/css/css_pseudo_classes.asp)

-2. Move navigation menu at the bottom of the Sudoku.
+2. When the sudoku is solved, show a message congratulating the user.

-For this we don't need react, as we can't access the SudokuGame component thus it's not possible to move it freely as we would like.
+For this we will need to understand the SudokuGame component and how to pass it callbacks.

-As workaround, it's possible to use [jQuery](http://api.jquery.com/) directly to modify DOM elements however we want.
-Once the DOM is [ready](http://api.jquery.com/ready/), we should [manipulate](http://api.jquery.com/category/manipulation/) the element to move it wherever we want.

 ## Medium exercises